-Photo 3 - air tanks installed under the engine bypass.
+Photo 3 - air tanks tucked into the leading edges of the fuse section.

 - Use several dots of silicone glue such as Zap-a-Gap-a-Goo.
 Don't overdo the glue, however, as you may want to remove the tanks in the future. - When the glue is dry, run air system lines to the tanks.
-In our L39, all air and fuel fill lines are run to the front compartment board for equipment and then to the nose for fuel filling and air to the engine bay so the cockpit does not requirement opening for serving as this assisted in balance and the prevention of the use of lead. - Layout the air system components on the front or rear board and then bolt the board into place with four small wood screws.
+In our Viper, all air and fuel fill lines are run to the centre of the component boards for air and fuel filling and gauges as this assisted in balance and the prevention of the use of lead. - Layout the air system components on the front or rear board and then bolt the board into place with four small wood screws.
 Your layout on this area is optional. - Run air lines to the nose gear and nose door cylinders.
 A little patience and good skills with a forceps will be required.
 Test each line as you go with a hand pump for leaks.
 It will also help to follow a colour coding scheme for future line identification and trouble shooting. - Be sure to locate the main undercarriage air tubing clear of the engine and with the modification of the bypass protection of the air tubes to the main undercarriage can be achieved.